shved90/preact-main/README.md

 ### Pages
 * Abstract and simplify data fetching more
 * Thoroughly test richtext package with CMS data types across the board to make sure it works long-term
-* Add proper metadata and card preview to individual blog posts
+* Add meta card preview to individual posts

 ### Contact
 * Consider form validation options like [in React](https://rafaelcamargo.com/blog/validating-react-forms-easily-without-third-party-libraries/) or something else